gradzikb/vim-abaqus/README.md

 What is Abaqus filetype plugin?

-It is set of tools to speed up your work with VIM and Abaqus inputdeck file.
+It's set of scripts for VIM to speed up work with Abaqus inputdeck file.

 ##Main plugin features
 - Syntax highlighting